Matthew 21:23 – 22:46

 3. Stopping the rain.
 This speaks of cutting off the flow of divine blessing to Israel.

 Here in Matthew 21 the Lord expands on the parable of Isa.
 5. After Israel was taken captive, the Lord allowed a remnant to return to the land and rebuild.
 Once again, Jehovah had a vineyard in Canaan.
-They key difference between Isa.
+The key difference between Isa.
 5 and Matt.
-21 is that here the vineyard is committed the husbandmen.
+21 is that here the vineyard is committed to the husbandmen.

 In Isaiah 5 the problem is the vine itself… the first man is incapable of producing fruit for God.
 In Matthew 21 the problem is the husbandmen… the wicked leaders of Israel suppressed the fruit.